 Visit a Champagne House: Reims sits atop mountains of chalk which were excavated by the Romans to build their monuments.
 These cavernous spaces called ‘crayeres’ became ideal as wine cellars to stock the world famous Champagne.
 Champagne houses were built all over these cool cellars that are now a part of the UNESCO World Heritage Site.
 A visit to a champagne house is a must on a day trip to Champagne from Paris.
 Most champagne houses offer a tour of the vineyards, followed by a visit to the cellars where hundreds of wine bottles are stocked at any given time!

-Things to Consider When Booking Your Trip to Reims
+Know Before Booking Your Trip From Paris to Reims

 Reims is a beautiful city to explore and while one might want to see and experience everything there are often constraints that need to be taken into consideration.